Dawncey History, Family Crest & Coats of Arms

 Early History of the Dawncey family

-Another 311 words (22 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Dawncey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dawncey research.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1542, 1632, 1660 and 1663 are included under the topic Early Dawncey History in all our PDF Extended History products and printed products wherever possible.

 Dawncey Spelling Variations